monika-kotus/ViCom/README.md

 ### 06.Similarity.ipynb
 1. **Input:** Cleaned expertise data.
 2. **Process:**
-   - For each pair of researchers, counts overlapping keywords (Themes + Expertise).
+   - For each pair of researchers, count overlapping keywords (Themes + Expertise).
    - Saves the synergy count and the list of matching keywords (like “EEG,” “lexical semantics,” etc.).
 3. **Output:** A CSV (`09.potential_collaborations.csv`) listing synergy scores for every possible pair.